TosbackCgusBridge-Bot/CGUs-versions/Timeanddate/Privacy Policy.md

 Cookies

-1. Troubleshoot cookies
+1. Troubleshoot Cookies
-2. Enabling cookies in Internet Explorer
+2. Enabling Cookies in Internet Explorer
-3. Enabling cookies in Mozilla/Firefox
+3. Enabling Cookies in Mozilla/Firefox
 4. Enabling Cookies in Chrome
-5. Enabling cookies in Safari
+5. Enabling Cookies in Safari
-6. Enabling cookies in Opera
+6. Enabling Cookies in Opera
-7. Enabling cookies in Netscape
+7. Enabling Cookies in Netscape
-8. Enabling cookies in Safari, Lynx and more
+8. Enabling Cookies in Safari, Lynx, and More
 9. What Cookies We Use, and Why

 Copyright © Time and Date AS 1995–2018.
 All rights reserved.